Area bound by Weymouth Road, Roscommon Road, Browns Road and Russell Road.

 Project zone: South.

-We aim to reduce vehicle speeds by installing a combination of speed-calming measures such as speed humps, raised tables, and zebra crossings where justified.
+The aim was to reduce vehicle speeds by installing a combination of speed-calming measures such as speed humps, raised tables, and zebra crossings where justified.

-The improvements are proposed for within the area contained by Brown Road, Roscommon Road, Russell Road and Weymouth Road, as shown on the map below.
+The improvements have been installed within the area contained by Brown Road, Roscommon Road, Russell Road and Weymouth Road, as shown on the map below.

 What we identified in Manurewa